bdunderscore/modular-avatar/docs/docs/reference/merge-armature.md

 If the locked option is enabled, the position and rotation of the merged bones will be locked to their parents in the editor.
 This is a two-way relationship; if you move the merged bone, the avatar's bone will move, and vice versa.

 This is intended for use when animating non-humanoid bones.
 For example, you could use this to build an animator which can animate cat-ear movements.

+## Object references

+Although the editor UI allows you to drag in a target object for the merge armature component, internally this is saved as a path reference.
+This allows the merge armature component to automatically restore its Merge Target after it is saved in a prefab.